 If you love a real, old-fashioned, berry cobbler crowned with a crystallized sugary crust, but need it to be low carb, Trim Healthy Mama friendly, and naturally sugar-free, look no further!
-Although this is not a true double crusted cobbler we have found this Mixed Berry Tart, THM-S, Low Carb to hit that spot very nicely.
+This Mixed Berry Tart, THM-S, Low Carb is the real deal.

 I made this dish for the first time last month and just kept making and serving it to friends and family.
 We all enjoyed it so much that I just had to share it with you before summer gets underway.